Lottery could alter offseason plans for NHL's worst teams

 “The top of the draft's good,” he said with a smile.
 “Yeah, it’s a special top of the draft.
 There’s no doubt about it.”

-It's so good that a single ping-pong ball could have a ripple effect beyond the Blackhawks, the Anaheim Ducks, the Columbus Blue Jackets or another lucky NHL team looking to turn a dismal season into a blue-chip player.
+It's so good that a single ping-pong ball could have a ripple effect beyond the Blackhawks, Anaheim Ducks and Columbus Blue Jackets — or another lucky NHL team looking to turn a dismal season into a blue-chip player.

 High-scoring forward Connor Bedard is the top prize as the consensus No. 1 overall prospect, but University of Michigan star Adam Fantilli would be quite a return for whichever team gets the No. 2 pick.
 Matvei Michkov and Leo Carlsson also are expected to go in the top five.